chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

   paste0("AIC(", ., ")")
 ```

-Next, we'll use the `eval()` function to evaluate this character string as an actual function, which also requires the inclusion of `parse(text = ))`.
+Next, we'll use the `eval()` function to evaluate this character string as an actual line of R code, which also requires the use of `parse(text = ))` due to an R technicality.

 ```r
 models.aic = eval(parse(text = aic.call))
 ```

-At this point, we have an AIC score for each model, which then be used to calculate model weights for the final model comparison table.
+At this point, we have an AIC score for each model, which can then be used to calculate model weights for the final model comparison table.
 We can calculate model weights by using `qpcR::akaike.weights()`, and then format the results in a table as a `data.frame()`, ordered by the ΔAIC metric. this allows us to determine the top model as well as model significance.
 We also round the weights to make them more immediately interpretable.

 ```r
 models.weights = akaike.weights(models.aic$AIC)